Blake's Mystery

 -

 Did you work at or have any connection to Ontario Airport in 1993?
-Do you recall anything unusual about a vehicle appearing there?

 -